openstack/nova-specs/specs/kilo/approved/use-configdrive-with-ironic.rst

 Work Items
 ----------

-* Add a wrapper for python-swiftclient that can, at a minimum, upload objects to Swift.

 * Implement the code and unit tests.
-This will involve changing the deploy() function in Ironic's virt driver to generate the configdrive, upload it to Swift, and pass the Swift URL for the configdrive in the PATCH request to Ironic.
-The tear_down() method of Ironic's virt driver will be changed to remove the configdrive key from instance_info.
-Unit tests will need to be updated accordingly.
+This will involve changing the spawn() function in Ironic's virt driver to generate the configdrive, gzip, base64 encode it and pass it to Ironic as part of the request BODY of the API call to start the deployment of the Node.

-* Configure tempest tests to properly exercise this feature.

 Dependencies
 ============